 A colposcopy or a biopsy may show that you don’t have cancer, but do have precancerous lesions in your vulva.

-Vulvar cancer develops slowly.
+Vulvar cancer develops slowly over a long period of time.
 It usually begins with precancerous changes that may last for many years.
 You may have vulvar rashes, moles, lumps, or other changes that don’t go away.
 The term most often used for this condition is vulvar intraepithelial neoplasia (VIN).
 Intraepithelial means that the precancerous cells are confined to the surface layer of the vulvar skin called the epithelium.
 The type of treatment your doctor will suggest depends on the type of disease and how far it has progressed.